php-mime-mail-parser/php-mime-mail-parser/README.md

 ```

 #### Windows
-You need to download mailparse DLL from http://pecl.php.net/package/mailparse and add the line "extension=php_mailparse.dll" to php.ini accordingly.
+You need to download mailparse DLL from http://pecl.php.net/package/mailparse and add the line `extension=php_mailparse.dll` to `php.ini` accordingly.

 ## How do I use it?

 ### Loading an email

-You can load an email with 4 differents ways.
-You only need to use one of the following four.
+You can load an email in 4 differents ways:

 ```php
 require_once __DIR__.'/vendor/autoload.php';